-The Animal and Dairy Sciences Graduate seminar (DY SCI 900) features outside speakers, UW faculty, and graduate students in the department presenting their research or defending their thesis.
+The animal and dairy sciences graduate seminar DY SCI 900 features outside speakers, UW faculty, and graduate students in the department presenting their research or defending their thesis.
 This course is offered during the fall and spring semesters.
-Attendance is required at this seminar series by all graduate students in the department.
+Attendance is required at this seminar series by all dairy science graduate students.
 PhD students are required to register for the seminar for credit twice.
 Although attendance is required, registering for the seminar for credit is done the semester a student presents.